 Very Important Important Considered Not Considered

-Academic •
+Academic

-Rigor of secondary school record $\boxtimes$
+Rigor of secondary school record \boxtimes

-Class rank $\overline{\boxtimes}$
+Class rank \boxtimes

-Academic GPA $\overline{\boxtimes}$
+Academic GPA \boxtimes

-Standardized test scores $\boxtimes$
+Standardized test scores \boxtimes

-Application Essay $\overline{\boxtimes}$
+Application Essay \boxtimes

-Recommendation $\overline{\boxtimes}$
+Recommendation \boxtimes

 Nonacademic

-Interview $\boxtimes$
+Interview \boxtimes

-Extracurricular activities $\boxtimes$
+Extracurricular activities \boxtimes

-Talent/ability $\overline{\boxtimes}$
+Talent/ability \boxtimes

-Character/personal qualities $\overline{\boxtimes}$
+Character/personal qualities \boxtimes

-First generation $\boxtimes$
+First generation \boxtimes

-Alumni/ae relation $\overline{\boxtimes}$
+Alumni/ae relation \boxtimes

-Geographical residence $\boxtimes$
+Geographical residence \boxtimes

-State residency $\boxtimes$
+State residency \boxtimes

-Religious affiliation/commitment $\boxtimes$
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status $\boxtimes$
+Racial/ethnic status \boxtimes

-Volunteer work $\boxtimes$
+Volunteer work \boxtimes

-Work experience $\overline{\boxtimes}$
+Work experience

-Level of applicant's interest $\boxtimes$
+Level of applicant's interest \boxtimes

 SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use or degree-seeking applicants? or SAT Subject Te est scores in adm ission decisions f or first-time, first st-year,
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? 🗌 Yes  No

-If yes, place check marks in the apprenant Fall 2014. opriate boxes below to reflect y our institution's p policies for use in admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT \boxtimes

+ACT only

+SAT only

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

-ACT SAT Subject Tests
+SAT Subject Tests

-B. If your institution will make use of Fall 2014, please indicate which ON admissions process): ACT with Writing component raction ACT with Writing component raction ACT with or without Writing concern.
-C. Please indicate how your institution.
-E of the follow equired ecommended. mponent accep ving applies (rega rdless of whether the writing score e will be used in
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+ACT with Writing component required

+ACT with Writing component recommended.

+ACT with or without Writing component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT ess ay ACT essa v
+SAT essay ACT essay

-For admission SAT CSS ACT CSSA y
+For admission

 For placement

 For advising

-In place of an application essav
+In place of an application essay

-As a validity check on the say
+As a validity check on the application essay

-No college policy as of no
+No college policy as of now \square \boxtimes

-Not using essay compone
+Not using essay component

-D. In addition, does your institution CT scores mus ect Test scores arify your test t be received for f must be received all-term admission for fall-term adn on nission udents, or if test s are
+D. In addition, does your institution use applicants' test scores for academic advising? yes no

-G. Please indicate which tests you r institution us es for placement (e.g., state tests) :
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

+ACT \boxtimes

+SAT Subject Tests

+AP

+CLEP

+Institutional Exam

-State Exam (specify) : ---------------------- ---
+State Exam (specify):